 This global firm is definitely not for the faint-hearted.
 Trainees can expect to be thrown in at the deep end and will be expected to work long hours (long hours at firms like Cleary Gottlieb Steen & Hamilton mean very long hours.
 Think 9:30am-9:30pm, although you could be out the door by 7pm on quiet days).
 For the driven and the determined, however, the rewards are many.
-Trainees are nearly always kept on, have flexibility on their areas of work, earn a top-notch salary and can choose to work overseas.
+Trainees have flexibility in their areas of work, earn a top-notch salary and can choose to work overseas, pandemic permitting.

-Back in Blighty, the firm moved to spanking new offices in London Wall Place last year, and now occupies the top five floors of a 16-storey tower.
+Back in Blighty, the firm moved to spanking new offices in London Wall Place in 2018, and occupies the top five floors of a 16-storey tower.
+Although, one spy claims they “have to close our blinds on one side of the building after 7pm so as not to offend residents of the Barbican with all our light pollution”.
 It is unusual among law firms in that it does not divide its workforce into specialised departments.
-Consequently, its 130 or so London-based lawyers are expected to work across several practice areas (note that those lawyers numbers reportedly fell last year after a number of high profile departures to Allen & Overy).
+Consequently, its 130 or so London-based lawyers are expected to work across several practice areas (note that those numbers reportedly fell in 2018 after a number of high profile departures to Allen & Overy).
 According to Cleary, this reflects “the firm’s overall commitment to creating a seamlessly interwoven legal practice”.
 The advantage this has for trainees is that it exposes them to a broad range of work.

 In terms of work, Cleary, in common with some of the other US law firms in London, has a flourishing capital markets practice, where securities such as shares and bonds are issued to raise long-term financing for businesses or governments.
 Trainees can also choose seats in M&A, finance, dispute resolution, financial regulation, employment, funds, intellectual property and competition law.

 It has an impressive roster of clients, from Coca-Cola and Sony to Bank of America, Goldman Sachs, private equity funds and sovereign governments.
-Recent work includes representing creditors holding around $9 billion worth of Venezuelan debt and advising professional services company Dun & Bradstreet in its sale for $6.9 billion.
-It also represented financial houses BNP Paribas and Crédit Agricole in a successful legal challenge against the European Central Bank.
+Recent work includes representing one of the world’s largest asset managers on a $1 billion loan facility and advising on the $300 million acquisition of travel giant Hudson.
+It also previously represented financial houses BNP Paribas and Crédit Agricole in a successful legal challenge against the European Central Bank.

-In terms of work-life balance, it’s not great — but what did you expect?
+In terms of work/life balance, it’s not great — but what did you expect?
 This may be because the constantly shifting workload makes it difficult to plan ahead.
 Trainees report that it “depends on deal flow”, and that “it varies from period to period, and is always unpredictable”.
+Although one rookie tells us “if you flag that you have an engagement, they’ll do their best not to bother you”.
 The upside of training at Cleary is the quality of the work.
 It’s better to be pushed and challenged to develop your skills than struggling to get enough experience, and having this firm’s name on your CV will give your career a turbo-boost.
-The international nature of the firm makes it highly attractive, while the generous salary (trainees start on £48,000, newly-qualified associates command £120,000 and partners take home an eye-watering $3.16 million (£2.57 million)) will see off your student debts in no time.
+The international nature of the firm makes it highly attractive, while the generous salary (trainees start on £50,000, newly-qualified associates command £133,000 and partners take home in excess of $3 million (£2.3million)) will see off your student debts in no time.